-This dataset consists of a single data file from a 2 year real-time water quality monitoring program (RTWQM) conducted across
+This dataset contains the results of the real-time water quality monitoring program (RTWQM) conducted across the Russell-Mulgrave

-* This dataset is under an embargo period until the end of the project extension
+* This dataset is under an embargo period for 18 months from the completion of the project extension (NESP TWQ 4.8).

 The broad aim of this study dataset was to characterise the water quality impacts and relative signatures of a range of distinct